 Sacred Spaces // Leila and Lloyd

-This month we celebrate the launch of our new series ‘Sacred Spaces’: dedicating our very first issue to founders of Brixton based ‘Pluck Kitchens’ - Leila & Lloyd.
-Their home possess’ an eclectic mix of antique, vintage, and contemporary pieces that have been positioned with purpose in their stunning Victorian property, steadily revealing parts of their journey through life together thus far with fluency and flair.
+This month we celebrate the launch of our new series ‘Sacred Spaces’: dedicating our very first issue to the founders of Brixton-based ‘Pluck Kitchens’ - Leila & Lloyd.
+Their home possesses’ an eclectic mix of antique, vintage, and contemporary pieces that have been positioned with purpose in their stunning Victorian property, steadily revealing parts of their journey through life together thus far with fluency and flair.
 Today we are excited to share a little bit more about their ad hoc style, and their process when curating treasured pieces within their very own sacred space.

 Leila & Lloyd's living room, filled with beautiful curiosities - all photographs shot by the talented Kane Hulse

 Inspired first and foremost by the colour - Leila and Lloyd have grouped together articles of virtu gathered over decades, alongside contemporary pieces to create interest and intrigue throughout their home.
 Here, in their living room pictured above, we can see varied objects and textiles that have been paired together tonally, with careful consideration made to different hues, patterns and textures that work together by way of subtle contrast.
 As a result, we can feel the warmth of the room exude from this image - radiating rich terracotta shades found within statement pieces, such as their one-of-a-kind Moroccan rug - picked by the pair from A New Tribe’s diverse selection.
 We continued to ask Leila about the importance of choosing the correct rug for a space, and here is what she had to say: